 Medical Editor: John P. Cunha, DO, FACOEP

-Ertaczo (sertaconazole nitrate) Cream is used to treat fungal infections of the skin such as athlete's foot.
-It is an antifungal medication.
-Common side effects include burning, swelling, irritation, tenderness, discoloration, or dry skin.
+Ertaczo (sertaconazole nitrate) Cream is an antifungal medication used to treat fungal infections of the skin such as athlete's foot.
+Serious side effects are not expected to occur with the use of Ertaczo Cream topical.
+Side effects of Ertaczo Cream include burning, swelling, irritation, tenderness, discoloration, or dry skin.

 The recommended dose to treat interdigital tinea pedis is to apply Ertazco cream twice daily for 4 weeks.
 Sufficient cream should be applied to cover both the affected areas between the toes and the immediately surrounding healthy skin.
 Do not use other topical products on the treated area, unless otherwise directed by your doctor.
 Other topical products may affect the absorption or effectiveness of Ertaczo topical.
 Although unlikely, other medications may interact with Ertazco topical.
 Tell your doctor all medications and supplements you use.
 Ertaczo should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.